SmartArmStack/sas_datalogger/README.md

 ros2 launch sas_conversions sas_datalogger_client_example.py
 ```

-2. Press `CTRL+C` to finish both nodes.
+2. Press `CTRL+C` to end both nodes.
 The `.mat` file will be saved in the current directory, i.e. the one in which you ran the launch file.

 3. Check the values stored in the example log file as follows.
 The log filename will depend on the current timestamp.